dimorinny/twitch-interesting-fragments/README.md

 This service can be used with this [project](https://github.com/dimorinny/twitch-interesting-fragments-frontend), that allows us to monitoring twitch streams and upload this fragments to vk group.

+### Usage

+This project is used as microservice at this [repository](https://github.com/dimorinny/twitch-interesting-fragments-frontend).

 ### Params

 All params is passed as env params.